 Amazon is keeping a close eye on the future.
 Through courses and apprenticeships, the company is helping employees to develop technical expertise.
 New tech skills will benefit both employees and the company over the years to come.

 But Amazon isn’t just offering L&D in areas closely linked to business goals.
-In 2021, the company committed an incredible $1.2 billion to employee L&D. This fund covers all sorts of education.
+The company recently committed an incredible $1.2 billion to employee L&D. This fund covers all sorts of education.

 Frontline employees can use it to pay for college tuition fees.
-It’s also funding high school completion and English as a Second Language (ESL) certifications.
+They can use it to fund high school completion and English as a Second Language (ESL) certifications.

 While these courses may not provide direct benefit to Amazon, the employee loyalty and engagement it fosters are well worth the investment.